kamilogluipek/dsa210project/README.md

 I realized that my screen time is increasing significantly and I want to monitor and control my activity.
 I believe that my findings can help me to reduce my social media time and help me to do something more productive instead by gaining awareness on my behaviour.

 # Data source
 I'll gather the weather and my social media data (instagram) to compare them using charts and descriptive statistics.
 I believe I won't have any problems with ethics and privacy issues since all weather data is publicly avaible and my own data won't be that personal.
-Including the weather data, I'll only focus on if it's raining, cloudy or snowy, not on moisture, pressure or rain/snow amount or alike parameters.
+Including the weather data, I'll only focus on if it's raining, cloudy, foggy, and snowy, not on moisture, pressure or rain/snow amount or alike parameters.

 # Project Plan
 1. Gather all the data needed.